nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

       This file is loaded automatically when you run the above command.

 You must also make sure that nrfjprog (part of the `nRF Command Line Tools`_) is installed and its path is added to the environment variables.
-The west command programs the board by using nrfjprog by default.
+The west command programs the kit by using nrfjprog by default.
-For more information on nrfjprog, see `programming development boards using nrfjprog <Programming DK boards using nrfjprog_>`_.
+For more information on nrfjprog, see `Programming SoCs with nrfjprog`_.